-9.9 Like many schools, problems caused by inconsiderate parking near St Margaret's CE Primary School during morning drop-off and afternoon pick-up are a cause of complaints.
-Parking illegally or inconsiderately not only causes inconvenience to residents and undermines the school's efforts to be a good neighbour, but creates traffic congestion and road safety issues, including danger to pedestrians crossing roads.
+9.9 Like many schools, problems caused by inconsiderate parking near St Margaret's CE Primary School during morning drop-off and afternoon pick-up are a cause of

-9.10 There are also considerable problems at Saint Martin's Catholic Voluntary Academy where most pupils arrive by car or school bus.
-This causes congestion and road safety issues near the school entrance.
+- complaints.
+Parking illegally or inconsiderately not only causes inconvenience to residents and undermines the school's efforts to be a good neighbour, but creates traffic congestion and road safety issues, including danger to pedestrians crossing roads. - 9.10 There are also considerable problems at Saint Martin's Catholic Voluntary Academy where most pupils arrive by car or school bus.
+This causes congestion and road safety issues near the school entrance. - 9.11 Policy SG15 addresses parking in new development.